 Join the Postgres Community in Seattle!

-PGConf US in conjunction with the Seattle PostgreSQL User Group presents two days of educational content and networking August 11 - August 12, 2017, at the Seattle Sheraton.
-The first day features training workshops presented by local and global Postgres experts, with the second and main conference day comprised of breakout sessions on various Postgres related topics and use cases.
+The Postgres Conference in conjunction with Seattle PostgreSQL User Group presents two days of educational content and networking November 13 - November 14, 2017, at the Seattle Sheraton.
+The first day features training workshops presented by local and global Postgres experts, with the second and main conference day comprised of breakout sessions on various Postgres-related topics and use cases.

 PgConf US is thankful for support from our sponsors

 When you are optimizing PostgreSQL it is usually maintenance that goes by the wayside.
 How do we fix autovacuum?
 Where did all of this bloat come from?
 Why am I getting IO spikes?
 How do I get RDS to behave?!
 Why are commits so slow on replication?
 The answer to all of these questions is understanding the relationship between proper Postgres maintenance and performance.
 Join us for a 3 hour jaunt through the wily world of making Postgres Go!